-From 18th century's John Hopkins to 20th century's Apple founder Steve Jobs, every generation experienced its share of successful young entrepreneurs.
+From 18th century's John Hopkins to 20th century's Apple founder Steve Jobs, every generation experienced its share of successful young entrepreneurs in Nigeria.
 The philosophy behind establishing your own organisation brings out the critics.

 But millennials today have followed suit, exploring new ways to serve a greater purpose.
 As for a culture-rich nation as Nigeria, the success of a young entrepreneur will be the key to nation’s transformation in the new millennium.

 Thus in the view of instilling a culture of nation-building and leadership dynamics, we are celebrating the nuances of young entrepreneurship in Nigeria, who inspired us and many.
 Our team at peopleHum is especially delighted to announce the successful young entrepreneurs in Nigeria. (in no particular order)